deanjlovett/project-euler/0001-multiples-of-3-or-5/README.md

 ### To compile in C++, on Mac OS:

-g++ mult3or5.cpp -o mult3or5.app
+g++ mult3or5.cpp -o mult3or5.cpp.mac -lm

 ### To run C++ version, on Mac OS:

-mult3or5.app
+mult3or5.cpp.mac